 Community health workers, educators and individuals from around the world use Where There Is No Dentist to help people care for their teeth and gums.
 From preventing and treating common dental problems to making low-cost equipment, this title covers essential topics in oral health and hygiene.
 The 2018 edition includes a current, revised resource section, new recommendations regarding mercury fillings, and an up-to-date medications guide.

 The paperback version of this book (best for grid-down security) costs under $20.
 The book is broken into two parts.
 Part One is Learning and Teaching about Teeth and Gums.
 Part Two is devoted to Treating Dental Problems.

-The book includes many various illustrations to help the reader understand and follow the directions given.
+The book includes many illustrations to help the reader understand and follow the instructions.
 For example, following is a sample page describing how to scale teeth.

 Most of the dental care covered in the book is written in such a way that someone with little-to-no formal dental care training can follow along.
 This is particularly true if you also have access to the basic dental tools needed; and in some cases, pain killers.